-As discussed in Note V.F. to the financial statements, the County restated beginning fund balance within a nonmajor governmental fund due to an accounting error occurring in the prior year.
+As discussed in Note IV.F to the financial statements, the County restated beginning net position/fund balance for the general fund, road and bridge fund, and nonmajor governmental funds to correct an accounting error in the prior year.
 Our opinion is not modified with respect to this matter.